Ynot400/Control-of-Mobile-Robots/WebotsSim/controllers/README.md

+## THIS README WAS CREATED BY THE FAIRIS-LITE FRAMEWORK CREATOR
 # Webot Robot Controllers
 FAIRIS-Lite uses python scripts that will be utilized by Webots to control the simulated robot.
 You can find more details in [Webots Documentation](https://cyberbotics.com/doc/guide/controller-programming?tab-language=python).